Top 10 tips for optimizing your Mac

 - Also, check apps under Allow in the Background and turn off any you don't need.

-- Click the View All Items button.
+- Click Scan > View All Tasks.

 9. Move large media files to an external drive